eloicasamayor/myshop/README.md

 ## Animations
 ### First approach: controlling an animation from scratch
-- We need to be in a StatefulWidget using the mixin "SingleTickerProviderStateMixin" (it will allow us to use the "this" keywork to configure vsync parameter in the controller)
+- We need to be in a **StatefulWidget** using the mixin **SingleTickerProviderStateMixin** (it will allow us to use the "this" keywork to configure vsync parameter in the controller)
 - We create an **AnimationController** that we will use to start or revert the animation.
 It takes 2 arguments:
-  - vsync: we have to provide "this". (it is provided by the SingleTickerProviderStateMixin mixin)
+  - **vsync**: we have to provide "this". (it is provided by the SingleTickerProviderStateMixin mixin)
-  - duration: we can provide 2 durations, for forward and reversed, or one for both.
+  - **duration**: we can provide 2 durations, for forward and reversed, or one for both.
 We have to provide a Duration() object.
 - We set up an **Animation**.
 This is a generic type, so we have to add a <type> on the right to tell flutter what we want to animate.
 This object will have all the configurations of the animation.
   - We use an instance of the **Tween()** class, with provides an object that knows how to animate between 2 values.
 It's also a generic class, so we should provide what to animate.
 I takes 2 arguments:
-    - begin: we provide the object to animate with the properties in the beginning
+    - **begin**: we provide the object to animate with the properties in the beginning
-    - end: the object to animate with the properties in the ending of the animation
+    - **end**: the object to animate with the properties in the ending of the animation
   - We call **.animate()** to create the Animation object we have to provide.
 We will pass an
     - Animation Object, for example, the CurvedAnimation() constructor.
 We provide:
-        - parent: a pointer to the controller
+        - **parent**: a pointer to the controller
-        - curve: we can choose between the properties of **Curves**: linear, easeIn, easeOut...
+        - **curve**: we can choose between the properties of **Curves**: linear, easeIn, easeOut...
-- Both objects have to be configured when the State object is created, so in the initState().
+- Both objects have to be configured when the State object is created, so in the **initState()**.
-- We have to add a Listener to listen for any changes on the Animation Object and call setState() every time it changes, so build() is called, so the screen is redrawed.
+- We have to add a Listener to listen for any changes on the Animation Object and **call setState()** every time it changes, so build() is called, so the screen is redrawed.

 ```dart
   @override